askeladd123/ants/README.md

 A working demo should be deployed at [asks.no](https://asks.no/external/code/ants/index.html).
 Also check out [my website](https://asks.no/) btw.

 ## aco
 In short, real world ants find a short path between food and nest by utilizing pheromones.
-This is a type of emergent behavioral; apparent intelligence from un-intelligent actors.
+This is a type of emergent behavior; apparent intelligence from un-intelligent actors.

 The same rules can be simplified and replicated in a computer algorithm.